 There are other considerations that should be taken into account for running the emulator.
-The ability to detect illegal opcodes can be selected and the ability to restrict running of the target processor to real-time can also be selected.
+The ability to detect illegal opcodes can be selected and the ability to restrict running of the target processor to a real-time mode can also be selected.
 These options are selected during configuration of the emulator.
-Refer to chapter 4 for information concerning these features.
+Refer to Chapter 4 for information concerning these features.